koichi-murakami/g4python/README.md

 /home/kmura/opt/geant4/11.0/lib:/usr/lib/x86_64-linux-gnu
 ~~~

-> In macOS, this enviroment is not nccessary.
+> In macOS, this environment is not necessary.

 **PYTHON_PATH**